Arizona jury convicts man in string of shootings that killed 8 in metro Phoenix

 ‘He took my mom’

-Adriana Rodriguez, the daughter of victim Maria Villanueva, broke into tears after the verdict.
+Adriana Rodriguez, the daughter of victim Maria Villanueva, said after the verdict her family was finally getting closure, a day they had feared would never come.

-“He took my mom, the only support system that I had,” Rodriguez said outside court.
-“We were afraid that this day was never going to come and it's finally came.
-So we’re very, we’re very happy about it,”
+“He took my mom, the only support system that I had,” Rodriguez added as she broke into tears.

 The killings started four months after Cooksey was released from prison on a manslaughter conviction for his participation in a 2001 strip club robbery in which an accomplice was fatally shot.